AugmentedDesignLab/intgen/README.md

 (0, 0),(-1.83697019872e-15, -10.0),[],laned6
 ```

 The lines describe the start and end points of edges (incoming roads for an intersection).
 The intersection by default is spawned at (0,0).
 The square brackets describe the shape coordinates if needed.
 The last entry (laned4) describes the number of lanes for that particular edge.
-By default each edge is two laned but can be 4 or 6 lanes also.
+By default edges is two laned but they can be 4 or 6 lanes also.

-We take this file and input it our modified SUMO NETGENERATE application which is given [here](https://github.com/julinas/sumo-mirror).
-Instructions to build from source on windows are given [here](https://sumo.dlr.de/wiki/Installing/Windows_Build).
+We take this file and input it into our modified SUMO NETGENERATE application which is given [here](https://github.com/julinas/sumo-mirror).
+Instructions to build SUMO from source on windows are given [here](https://sumo.dlr.de/wiki/Installing/Windows_Build).
 After building from source, we are able to use the following command to generate the road network file :
 ```
 netgenerate --town-sim --town-sim.file=[output of IntGen] --output-file=[output road network file].net.xml